bkaewell/self-driving-car/P4-advanced-finding-lanes/project_writeup.md

 Then I took a histogram along all the columns of the lower half of the image to identify the strongest two peaks, presumably the left and right lane lines.
 These peaks are good indicators of the x-position of the base of the lane lines.
 I used that as a starting point for where to search for the line pixels.
 From that point, I used a sliding window, placed around the line centers, to find and follow the lines up to the top of the frame.
 Once I have all of the "hot pixels" and their x-y positions, then I fit a 2nd order polynomial to them.
 The code for this step is contained in the sixth code cell of the notebook in the function called `detect_lane_pixels()`.

-I skip the previous sliding window step once I establish the line locations since the base of the lane lines are consistent from frame to frame (see functions `update_line_class()` and `find_lane_boundary()`).
+I skip the previous sliding window step after I establish the line locations since the base of the lane lines are consistent from frame to frame (see functions `update_line_class()` and `find_lane_boundary()`).
 I fit my new lane lines (smoothed and averaged over the previous 5 polynomial fits) with a 2nd order polynomial kinda like this:

 ![alt text][image05]